Using a HELOC to Buy Investment Property in DFW

 Renovation Liquidity

-A line of credit may also help fund targeted repairs or updates if the strategy supports it.
+A line of credit may also help fund targeted repairs or updates if the strategy supports it, but those improvements should be tied to a clear plan for rent strength, resale value, or long-term performance.

 What Needs to Be Thought Through Carefully